speardragon/speardragon.github.io/_posts/Computer Science/Computer Architecture-2/2022-05-17-[Computer Architecture] Cache Design.md

   - Larger blocks => pollution
 - Larger miss penalty
   - Can override benefit of reduced miss rate
-  - Early restart and critical-word-first can hel
+  - Early restart and critical-word-first can help